ObamaFoundation/actions/upload-static/README.md

 # Deploy to Azure Storage

 This action uploads a set of directories to a specified Azure Storage account using the `az storage blob sync` method.
 The typical use-case would be to upload the `build` directory of one of our static sites.
 The defaults assume this use case, but allow the user to override all the individual parameters, if needed.
-If you find this action is insuficiently customizable, you may consider using the azure/CLI action directly.
+If you find this action is insufficiently customizable, you may consider using the azure/CLI action directly.

 **Note:** This action assumes you have already authenticated in your workflow with the `azure/login` action, which should look something like this: